 The Agile Meeting Where You Demo – Weekly

 The Weekly Demo meetings are one of the most fun parts of an Agile team.
-These agile meetings are for the team to celebrate its successes by showing what they accomplished.
+These agile meetings are for the team to celebrate its achievements.

 There isn’t a specific format for this meeting, it’s fairly casual.
-On my teams, it usually results in people volunteering and showing what they worked on.
-Other teams have used a round-robin approach where each person shares what they produced.
-All that matters is that you take the time to allow your team to show each other what they’ve made.
+On my teams, it results in people volunteering and showing what they worked on.
+Other teams have used a round-robin approach where each person shares what they made.
+All that matters is that you take the time for your team to show each other what they’ve made.

 As for scheduling this session, I’ve seen it replace Daily Standup or be its own meeting.
 Replacing the Daily Standup is the most straightforward approach as demos lead to status updates.
 The meeting may only last for 15 minutes, though.